 Methods: Fifty-four Sprague–Dawley rats were randomly divided into six groups.
-Group 1 (Irradiation (IR) + Propolis) received total cranium irradiation and propolis was given orally through an orogastric tube daily.
-Group 2 (IR+CAPE) received total cranium irradiation plus CAPE intraperitoneally (IP) every day.
-Group 3 (IR) received 5 Gy of gamma irradiation as a single dose to total cranium plus 1 mL saline daily.
-Group 4received daily plain saline.
-Group 5 received daily plain dimethyl sulfoxide (DMSO).
-Group 6 (Normal control group) did not receive anything.
+Group 1 (irradiation (IR) + propolis) received total cranium irradiation and propolis was given orally through an orogastric tube daily.
+Group 2 (IR+CAPE) received total cranium irradiation plus CAPE intraperitoneally every day.
+Group 3 (IR) received 5 Gy of gamma irradiation as a single dose to total cranium plus 1 ml saline daily.
+Group 4 received daily plain saline.
+Group 5 received daily plain dimethyl sulfoxide.
+Group 6 (normal control group) did not receive anything.

-Results: At the end of the 10 day time period, cataract developed in 80% of the rats in Group 3 (irradiation (IR) group).
-After irradiation, cataract rate drop to 30% and 40% in groups which treated with Propolis and CAPE, respectively.
-Nitric oxide synthase (NOS) activity, nitric oxide (NO●) and peroxynitrite (ONOO–) levels were significantly higher in Group 3 compared to all other groups.
+Results: At the end of the 10-day time period, cataracts developed in 80% of the rats in group 3 (IR group).
+After irradiation, cataract rate drop to 30% and 40% in groups treated with propolis and CAPE, respectively.
+Nitric oxide synthase activity, nitric oxide (NO●) and peroxynitrite (ONOO–) levels were significantly higher in group 3 compared to all other groups.

-Conclusions: The results suggest that Propolis and CAPE have free radical scavenging activities in the irradiation-induced cataractogenesis and reduce nitrosative stress markers.
-Propolis was found to be more effective in anti-cataractogenic effect than CAPE.
+Conclusion: The results suggest that propolis and CAPE have free radical scavenging activities in the irradiation-induced cataractogenesis, and reduced nitrosative stress markers.
+Propolis was found to be more effective in anticataractogenic effect than CAPE.